openbmc/docs/openbmc-systemd.md

 Targets which are not host related, will need special thought in regards to their error handling.
-For example, the target responsible for applying chassis power, obmc-power-chassis-on@0.target, will have a "OnFailure=obmc-power-chassis-off@%i.target" error path.
+For example, the target responsible for applying chassis power, obmc-chassis-poweron@0.target, will have a "OnFailure=obmc-chassis-poweroff@%i.target" error path.
 That is, if the chassis power on target fails then power off the chassis.

 The above info sets up some general **guidelines** for our host related